david-schaller/AsymmeTree/development notes/slides_sketch_style.md

 scientific redraw: formal enough for a research talk, but still recognizably close to the author's natural hand style.

+## Current SVG override

+- For the actual slide figures, prefer simple solid-line drawings over simulated hand-drawn texture.
+- Do not add wobble, jitter, blur, or sketch-like double strokes just to mimic the draft.
+- Keep figures close to the sketch composition, but render the mathematical objects cleanly.
+- Use color only to distinguish or emphasize objects, not to create painterly texture.

 ## Core design goal

 - Final figures must be clear enough for a scientific presentation.